Beshr-Sofi/Problem_Solving/1D Dynamic Programming/House Robber |/README.md

 - Time: O(n) — each index is solved once and stored in the memo dictionary.
 - Space: O(n) — recursion depth and memo dictionary both use up to O(n) space.

-## Notes

-- The implementation in `problem solving.py` uses a `main` wrapper that initializes the memo dictionary and a `rob_tmp` helper that carries out the recursion with memoization.
-- The code includes an example invocation in the `__main__` block.

----

-If you'd like, I can also add unit tests or convert the solution to an iterative (bottom-up) DP version.
-Just tell me which you prefer.